Events

 The Future Delta and Birds

-Presented by David Muth
+Presenter David Muth

 David will focus on Louisiana’s land loss: 2,000 square miles of coastal wetlands over the last century.
 The state is poised to lose more as the delta sinks and seas rise—in fact, all of the remaining 4,000 square miles are threatened.
 We will review an aggressive plan to build sediment diversions to restart the natural delta-building process.
 The Environmental Impact Statement for the Mid-Barataria Sediment Diversion is expected this spring.
 The implications for the health of bird populations could not be more profound.
 David Muth is Director of Gulf Restoration for the National Wildlife Federation.